-There’s something about street photography that’s exciting, it’s the appeal of getting that moment of capture.
-When you combine that with the bit of mystery that night time photography provides, it’s no wonder night street photography is so popular.
+There’s something about street photography that’s exciting.
+It’s the appeal of capturing that right moment.
+When you combine that with the mystery of night time photography, it’s no wonder night street photography is so popular.

 But this is also one of the more challenging types of photography to get right.
 The reason for that is the lack of light, making photography more difficult.

 This article provides you with 15 photography at night tips.
 So read on if you want to get some great city street night photos.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 15. What Equipment Do You Need for Night Street Photography?

 The majority of street photography at night will be handheld.
 You’re going to need a fast lens and a camera body that performs well at high ISO.

 Your kit lens won’t get the best result for night street photography.
 So what should you choose then?